-The IPOSA, with unique offering exclusively on the rudiments of agricultural skills to out-ofschool youths and adults, started in March 1961.
+The IPOSA, with unique offering exclusively on the rudiments of agricultural skill to out of school youths and adults, started in March 1961.
 Mr. Pedro D. Indunan, then newly appointed Benguet Ifugao Apayao Kalinga Division Supervisor, together with General Education Supervisors from the Division for non-formal education assisted the implementation of the programs.

 Hon.
-Romulo B. Lumauig, first elected congressman of the new province of Ifugao, saw it fit that the school offers college courses and so he worked for the passage of R.A.
+Romulo B. Lumauig, the first elected congressman of the new province of Ifugao, saw it fit that the school offers college courses and so he worked for the passage of R.A.
 6453.
-The law that converted the PBPOSA into the Ifugao Agricultural and Technical College (IATC) which produced the first batch of graduates from two-year technical courses in agriculture and homemaking in 1975 and first batch of graduates from the degree courses in Bachelor of Science in Agriculture (BSA) and Bachelor of Science in Home Technology (BSHT) in 1977.
+The law that converted PBPOSA into Ifugao Agricultural and Technical College (IATC) which produces the first batch of graduates from two-year technical courses in agriculture and homemaking in 1975 and first batch of graduates from the degree courses in Bachelor of Science in Agriculture (BSA) and Bachelor of Science in Home Techcnology (BSHT) in 1977.

 In February 2002, Dr. Adaci retired and the College was placed under interim management pending the search and election of a new President.
 Dr. Marcelo M. Roguel, President of the Nueva Vizcaya State Institute of Technology (NVSIT), was appointed as the Officer-In-Charge (OIC) President in concurrent capacity.
 He moved to organize various academic units into Institutes and pushed for the accreditation of academic programs.

-On February 21, 2003, a new era was ushered in by the unanimous election of the 2 President, Dr. Serafin L. Ngohayon.
+On February 21, 2003, a new era was ushered in by the unanimous election of the Second College President, Dr. Serafin L. Ngohayon.
 Dr. Ngohayon recognized the urgent need for a comprehensive development plan and worked for the immediate crafting, approval and implementation of the ISCAF 8- Year Development Plan 2003-2011.
 The vision to transform ISCAF into a University was born and was vigorously pursued.
-The College developed in all fronts, i.e. more courses were opened all the way to the doctoral level (Ph.D.), curricular programs were standardized and accredited, systems were computerized, needed facilities improved, researches doubled, extension programs multiplied and income generating projects put up.
-All of these helped elevate ISCAF from being a SUC level I to SUC Level III status in 2007.
+The College develops in all fronts, i.e. more courses were opened all the way to the doctoral level (Ph.D.), curricular programs were standardized and accredited, systems were computerized, needed facilities improved, researches doubled, extension programs multiplied and income generating projects put up.
+All of these helped ISCAF from being a SUC level I to SUC Level III status in 2007.

 Meanwhile, the move to convert ISCAF into a university gained support in the Philippine Senate with counterpart bills filed by Senator Aquilino Q. Pimentel (SB 1224) and Senator Manny A. Villar (SB 2658), respectively.
-Along with HB 4409, deliberations on the senate counterpart measures started in September 17, 2008 highlighted by a public hearing done in April 24, 2009 and its successful passage in the senate floor for 2 nd reading on July 27, 2009.
-With the full support of the Senators and the Senate Leadership (Senate President Juan Ponce Enrile, Majority Floor leader Juan Miguel F. Zubiri, Chairman of the Senate Committee on Education Manuel A Roxas lll and Chairman of the Senate Committee on Finance Edgardo J. Angara) the consolidated HB 4409 under committee report 536 was passed on 3 rd and final reading on August 18, 2009.
+Along with HB 4409, deliberations on the senate counterpart measures started in September 17, 2008 highlighted by a public hearing done in April 24, 2009 and its successful passage in the senate floor for Second reading on July 27, 2009.
+With the full support of the Senators and the Senate Leadership (Senate President Juan Ponce Enrile, Majority Floor leader Juan Miguel F. Zubiri, Chairman of the Senate Committee on Finance Edgardo J. Angara) the consolidated HB 4409 under committee report 536 was passed on third and final reading on August 18 2009.
 Thereafter, it was sent back to the House of Representatives for concurrence and subsequent signature of Speaker Prospero C. Nograles.
 It was returned to the senate for the signature of Senate President Juan Ponce Enrile who formally transmitted it to Malacañang on September 17, 2009.

-Formal operation of the Ifugao State University started on January 6, 2010 with a formal launching of the university status marked by the approval and adoption of the IFSU Code and the 5Year 2010-2014 Development Plan.
+Formal operation of the Ifugao State University started on January 6, 2010 with the official launching of the university status marked by the approval and adoption of the IFSU Code and the 5Year 2010-2014 Development Plan.

 By virtue of Section 9 of R.A.
-9720, Dr. Serafin L. Ngohayon is to be the 1st University President of the University.
+9720, Dr. Serafin L. Ngohayon was the First University President.
 He was officially appointed and sworn into office on December 14, 2009.
 Under Dr. Ngohayon’s exemplary leadership from 2003 to June 1, 2018, he steered a new era of IFSU.